Uemerson/go-roadmap/going-deeper/context/README.md

 In this example, we create a context with a timeout of 2 seconds using `context.WithTimeout()`.
 We then create an HTTP request with the custom context using `http.NewRequestWithContext()`.
 The context ensures that if the request takes longer than the specified timeout, it will be canceled.

+# Context in Database Operations

+Context is also useful when dealing with database operations in Golang.
+It allows you to manage query cancellations, timeouts, and pass relevant data within the database transactions.

+## Using Context in Database Operations

+[In this example](./examples/using-context-in-database-operations/main.go), we demonstrate how to use context with a PostgreSQL database operation.

+In this example, we create a context with a timeout of 2 seconds using `context.WithTimeout()`.
+We then open a connection to a PostgreSQL database using the `sql.Open()` function.
+When executing the database query with `db.QueryContext()`, the context ensures that the operation will be canceled if it exceeds the specified timeout.

 # Reference(s)

 [The Complete Guide to Context in Golang: Efficient Concurrency Management](https://medium.com/@jamal.kaksouri/the-complete-guide-to-context-in-golang-efficient-concurrency-management-43d722f6eaea)